Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 PI, Co-PI, RA, Researcher and similar labels are contextual Project Roles / Participations, not separate Person entities.
 Employment Contract / Service Agreement is separate from Project Participation.

-### Funding Decision, Authorizing Basis, Project Lifecycle and Operational Authorization
+### Funding Decision, Authorizing Basis Requirement, Project Lifecycle and Operational Authorization

-**Funding Decision ≠ Authorizing Basis ≠ Project.**
+**Funding Decision, Authorizing Basis Requirement / authorizing instruments, and Project are distinct conceptual roles / objects; they are not required to be represented by different real-world documents.** One official instrument may perform more than one role.
+For example, an internal Research Council Decision may both record the funding decision and satisfy the Project's Authorizing Basis Requirement.

-A Funding Decision / Award may justify creation of a Project record before the Project has the applicable official basis to operate.
+A Funding Decision / Award may justify creation of a Project record before the Project's applicable **Authorizing Basis Requirement** is satisfied.
 This allows Legal, Post-Award and PI to perform Project Setup and other preparatory work in one Project context.

-Each Project Type must define its applicable **Authorizing Basis**.
-A Project becomes business-active when that valid official basis exists and is recorded in ERP.
-The Authorizing Basis is not necessarily a Funding Agreement and is not determined by actual cash receipt.
+Each Project Type / Scenario must define its applicable **Authorizing Basis Requirement**.
+A Project becomes business-active when that requirement is satisfied by the required valid official instrument or combination of instruments and the relevant facts are recorded in ERP.
+Satisfaction is not necessarily based on a Funding Agreement and is not determined by actual cash receipt.

 Established examples:

-- external grant: Funding Decision recorded, but no signed + registered Funding Agreement recorded in ERP → Project lifecycle = `Setup`;
+- external grant: Funding Decision recorded, but the required signed + registered Funding Agreement is not yet recorded in ERP → Project lifecycle = `Setup`;
-- external grant: signed + registered Funding Agreement recorded in ERP with its official registration details → Project lifecycle = `Active`;
+- external grant: signed + registered Funding Agreement recorded in ERP with its official registration details → the applicable Authorizing Basis Requirement is satisfied → Project lifecycle = `Active`;
-- internal grant: Research Council Decision is the Authorizing Basis and is functionally equivalent, for Project activation semantics, to the registered external Funding Agreement → Project lifecycle = `Active`.
+- internal grant: Research Council Decision serves as the required authorizing instrument and satisfies the applicable Authorizing Basis Requirement → Project lifecycle = `Active`.

-Other Project Types must use the applicable approved agreement, decision or other official basis; the exact `Project Type → Authorizing Basis` taxonomy remains to be completed with the broader Agreement taxonomy.
+Other Project Types / Scenarios use the applicable approved agreement(s), decision(s) or other official instrument(s).
+The exact configurable `Project Type / Scenario → Authorizing Basis Requirement` mapping remains to be formalized during rule / data design and is tracked separately as a deferred modeling/configuration item.
+This does not reopen the resolved architectural concept or Agreement taxonomy decision.

 Actual Funding receipt is separate from Project lifecycle.
 A delayed or missing tranche does not make an otherwise authorized Project non-active.